ScottClaessens/crossNationalCorrelations/README.md

 # Cross-national analyses require additional controls to account for the non-independence of nations

-This repository contains the R code for the manuscript "Cross-national analyses require additional controls to account for the non-independence of nations".
+This repository contains the data and R code for the manuscript "Cross-national analyses require additional controls to account for the non-independence of nations".

 ## Getting Started